 One study found an overwhelming 77 percent of patients use review sites before choosing a physician.
 The following statistics make it hard to deny the influence of online reviews:

-- According to an online reviews firm, Nearly half of respondents said they would go out-of-network for a doctor who has similar qualifications but more favorable reviews.
+- According to Software Advice, nearly half of respondents said they would go out-of-network for a doctor who has similar qualifications but more favorable reviews.

 - 74% of consumers said positive reviews make them trust a local business more.